vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 At night I would sit with my cheek <br>
 on my fist.
 I would wait for You, <br>
-one day they will do the same too. <br>
+one day the folks'll do the same too. <br>
 From me the kind love of the weak.

 If I look back and think the way, <br>